agiani99/Activity_Cliff_scanner/README.md

 | `--cliff-type` | `all` | `XC50`, `pct_fallback`, or `all` |
 | `--skip-3d` | off | Skip ETKDGv3 + MMFF conformer generation and RMSD |

+New columns visible in the table and detail modal when present in the input CSV:
+- **SALI** — sortable column showing Structure-Activity Landscape Index per pair
+- **Raw XC50** — original concentration (nM or µM) shown under pXC50 in each molecule cell
+- **Measurement type** — IC50 / EC50 / Ki / Kd shown as small label

 ### RMSD interpretation

 | RMSD (Å) | Interpretation |